 In case you haven’t noticed, video is taking over the social media world.
 What once was considered a luxury, has now become an essential part of any real estate marketing strategy.
-Video marketing is essential because of the sheer number of people consuming video every day and the proliferation of social media channels that cater to video formats.
+Using video for real estate marketing is essential because of the sheer number of people consuming video every day and the proliferation of social media channels that cater to video formats.

 Your future homebuyers and sellers are watching videos right now.
 And if you don’t have video to share, you’re late for your audition.